benbjurstrom/markdown-object/README.md

 echo $chunks[0]->tokenCount;  // e.g., 163 (8 tokens higher)
 ```

-The chunk's token count is what matters for embedding model limits and cost calculations.

 ### Source Position Tracking

 Each chunk includes a `sourcePosition` property that maps it back to the original document, enabling efficient retrieval and navigation: